Project CARE/FAAST Summit: "Pain Breakout Session" Day 02

-- 2.50 ANCCDHA J-7 CEPO is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-DHA J-7 CEPO designated this Internet Live Course activity.
-Continuing Nursing Education activity for a maximum of 2.50 contact hours Nurses should only claim credit commensurate with the extent of their participation in the activity.
+- 2.50 ANCCThe DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education Internet Live Course for a maximum of 2.50 ANCC contact hours.
+Nurses should only claim credit commensurate with the extent of their participation in the activity.

-- 2.50 APAContinuing Education (CE) credits for psychologists are provided through the co- sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
-The APA CEP Office maintains responsibly for the content of the programs.
-DHA J-7 CEPO designated this activity for a maximum of 2.50 CE credits.
+- 2.50 APAContinuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
+The DHA, J7, CEPO maintains responsibility for the content of the programs.
+DHA, J-7, CEPO designated this activity for a maximum of 2.50 CE credits.
 The instructional level of this activity is intermediate.
 There is no cost to participate.

 - 2.50 Certificate of Attendance